 - attain adequate preparation for any career related to chemistry or entrance into professional studies such as health and chemical engineering as well as advanced technical fields.

-Students interested in the Minor in Chemistry must complete 18 credits, distributed as follows:
+Students interested in the Minor in Chemistry must complete 18 credits of the following:

 - CHM204 Quantitative Analysis (2 cr.)